DukeRobotics/robosub-ros2/SETUP.md

 > This disables git authentication and signing inside the Docker container.
 This is useful for CI/CD pipelines or if you have your SSH keys stored in encrypted files.

 ## Set Up the Docker Container
+The Docker container is used to develop and run the code in a consistent environment.
+It is configured with all the necessary dependencies and tools to develop the code.

 Make sure you have Docker running on your machine.
 Then, follow the instructions below to set up the Docker container.

 ### Using VS Code Dev Containers